isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     3.29048e-321 666 666

 Surprised?
-I'm just glad I didn't crash the program.
+It is actually undefined behavior, and so could also have crashed the program.

 ##### Note